paulcoley/CS325-TPRG/README.md

                                                                 but can be harried by faster units.
-Current credits to be mentioned opengameart.org  Royalty free art website that the current art assets are pulled from.
+Current credits to be mentioned opengameart.org  Royalty free art website that the current art assets are pulled from. cgtextures.com  Royalty free texture webste where terrain assets are being pulled from.